A lot of nerdy men are upset about Captain Marvel.

 Actors Who’ve Played Her: Ellen Page served her turn as this mutant who can walk through walls.
 She isn’t Jewish

 Magneto (Max Eisenhardt)

 Magneto is essentially a version of Nazi hunter Simon Wiesenthal who can bend steel girders with his mind.
 You can’t get much more Jewish or tragic than his origins, which shaped his philosophy to protect disenfranchised mutants by targeting humans that seek to do them harm.

 As a child, Magneto, born Max Eisenhardt, fled his native Germany with his family after the Nuremberg Laws were passed.
-After arriving in Poland they were captured and deported to the Warsaw Ghetto.
+After arriving in Poland, they were captured and deported to the Warsaw Ghetto.
 Another escape followed and Eisenhardt’s father and sister were killed and he was buried alive in a mass grave alongside them.
-Shortly thereafter he was deported to Auschwitz where he was a sonderkommando but escaped in the October 1945 revolt.
+Shortly thereafter the Nazis deported him to Auschwitz, where he was a sonderkommando but escaped in the October 1945 revolt.

 Actors Who’ve Played Him: Incredible, incredibly gentile actors Ian McKellen and Michael Fassbender.

 In “Spider-Man: Into the Spider-Verse” one version of the webslinger is seen smashing a covered glass at his wedding to Mary Jane Watson.
 We’ll take it.

 Actors Who’ve Played Him: Andrew Garfield in “The Amazing Spider-Man” films is a Jew, and Jake Johnson, who voice “Peter B. Parker” in “Into the Spider-Verse,” has a Jewish dad.
 Tobey Maguire, the original cinematic Spidey is not Jewish but he did play self-hating Jew Bobby Fischer and Kevin Kline played his WASP-y dad in “The Ice Storm.”